Home

 Scoring Process

-Listening and reading skills are evaluated with automated multiple-choice questions scoring for accuracy ensured by quality control procedures.
+Listening and reading skills are evaluated using multiple-choice questions to ensure accurate scoring.
+The scoring process is ensured by quality control procedures.

 Release of Test Results